marchof/java-almanac/site/content/features/virtual-threads.md

 Note that you get only one warning per pinning location!

 Alternatively, record with Java Flight Recorder, view with your favorite mission control viewer, and look for `VirtualThreadPinned` and `VirtualThreadSubmitFailed` events.

-The JVM will eventually be implemented so that `synchronized` methods or blocks no longer lead to pinning.
-Then you only need to worry about pinning for native code.

 The following sandbox shows pinning in action.
 We launch a number of virtual threads that sleep in a synchronized method, blocking their carrier threads.
 A number of virtual threads are added that do no work at all.
 But they can't be scheduled until the blocking threads complete, because the carrier thread pool has been completely exhausted.
 Try modifying the program in one of two ways: